phcoder/termbot/README.md

 Translations
 ----------------

-If you'd like to see ConnectBot translated into your language and you're willing to help, then head on over to https://translations.launchpad.net/connectbot/trunk/+pots/fortune
+If you'd like to see ConnectBot/TermBot translated into your language and you're willing to help, then head on over to https://translations.launchpad.net/connectbot/trunk/+pots/fortune

 Compiling
 ----------------

-To compile ConnectBot using gradlew, you must first specify where your Android SDK and NDK are via the local.properties file.
+To compile TermBot using gradlew, you must first specify where your Android SDK and NDK are via the local.properties file.
 Insert a line similar to the following with the full path to your SDK: